bharlow/fm-webdirect-custom/README.md

 Want to download and try these files out with your solution.
 Look for the "Clone or download" button at the on the top of the [GitHub](https://github.com/bharlow/fm-webdirect-custom) page.

 ## Bugs ##

-Currently, on the HTTP Form Post method, there appears to be a bug in FileMaker Server when a user logins with the incorrect credentials.
-The FileMaker Server appears to append the server URL before the full request URL, which results in an invalid domain name.
-We are working creating a simple workaround but in the mean time we will be reporting this issue to FileMaker.
-If this is impacting your solution, feel free to also report it to FileMaker (__*especially if you are at DevCon this week*__).
+On the HTTP Form Post method, there appears to be a bug in FileMaker Server (versions prior to 19) when a user logins with the incorrect credentials.
+The FileMaker Server appears to append the server URL before the full request URL, which results in an invalid domain name. **This appears to be resolved in FileMaker 19, but remains in FileMaker 16 - 18.**

-Example Request URL for HTTP Post to FileMaker https://fms.example.com/fmi/webd/webd-example?homeurl=https://web.example.com/webd-custom/index.html
+### Example Request URL for HTTP Post to FileMaker ###

+https://fms.example.com/fmi/webd/webd-example?homeurl=https://web.example.com/webd-custom/index.html

-Example Response URL for HTTP Post from FileMaker https://fms.example.comhttps://web.example.com/webd-custom/index.html?homeurl=https://web.example.com/webd-custom/index.html&db=webd-example&loginerr=212&guesten=0
+### Example Response URL for HTTP Post from FileMaker ###

+https://fms.example.comhttps://web.example.com/webd-custom/index.html?homeurl=https://web.example.com/webd-custom/index.html&db=webd-example&loginerr=212&guesten=0

 ## Tips and Hints ##